douglaswissett/number26/README.md

 The main focus of this challenge for me was to deliver the requirements within the time given.
 Once I achieved the deliverables, I then went on to adding the bonus features.

-I was particularly interested in laying the based site with the form, then working on UI interaction to make the site more intuitive.
-Once I managed to get the site working, I then made media queries to break the site down into difference device view windows, this was one of the highlights as it helped me practice my responsiveness development.
+I was particularly interested in laying the base site with the form, then working on UI interaction to make the site more intuitive.
+Once I managed to get the site working, I then made media queries to break the site down into different devices view, this was one of the highlights as it helped me practice my responsiveness development and design.

-One of the most enjoyable aspects of the challenge was working with the JavaScript and JQuery, researching and finding solutions to the problems I came across, and debugging when events did not work.
+One of the most enjoyable aspects of the challenge was working with JavaScript and JQuery, researching and finding solutions to the problems I came across, and debugging when events did not work.

-Another highlight was designing the form to function over 4 form pages, this helped break the form into more readable sections for the user.
-Allowing for a more friendly form experience.
+Another highlight was designing the form to function over 4 user view pages with the help of JQuery hide and show methods, this helped break the form into more readable sections for the user, allowing for a more friendly form experience.